Cross Cultural Communication: What is Cross Cultural Communication?

 Language Training for Cross-Cultural Communication

 Are you looking for language training and cross-cultural communication?
-Do you want a course designed to your specific learning goals?
+Do you want a course designed for your specific learning goals?
 Cactus offers a variety of great business classes tailored to your needs.
 Cactus also offers general language classes online, across the UK and immersive courses across the world.

 Are you looking to develop your language skills or of your team members?
 Are you looking to determine the number of hours needed to reach proficiency?
 Cactus Guide to International Success – Levels and Progress Made Simple gives you the information you need to ensure your language training objectives are met.
 Download our free Guide to International Success.